dijksterhuis/cleverSpeech/README.md

 ### structure

-- `.jenkins` -- Continuous deployment groovy scripts for a local jenkins instance.
+- `.jenkins` - Continuous deployment groovy scripts for a local jenkins instance.
-- `./bin/` -- Shell scripts to get audio sample data and (hopefully) DeepSpeech data files.
+- `./bin/` - Shell scripts to get audio sample data and (hopefully) DeepSpeech data files.
-- `./cleverspeech/` -- main package to handle data loading and to create, execute and evaluate attacks.
+- `./cleverspeech/` - Main package to handle data loading and to create, execute and evaluate attacks.
-- `./docker/` -- dockerfiles and relevant files.
-Used by Jenkins to build images and run experiments.
+- `./docker/` - Files to build docker images.
-- `./experiments/` -- Script definitions for different attacks/experiments live here.
-Includes additional code which extends the `./cleverspeech` package for individual experiments.
+- `./experiments/` - Script definitions for different attacks/experiments live here.
+Includes additional code which extends the `./cleverspeech/` package for individual experiments.
-- `./models/` -- originally meant to include a variety of models I was aiming to test, but I've ended up only testings Mozilla DeepSpeech for now.
+- `./models/` - originally meant to include a variety of models I was aiming to test, but I've ended up only testing Mozilla DeepSpeech so far.

 ## run the code